-2 Informational Lobbying and Diplomacy
+3 Informational Lobbying and Diplomacy

 While the conveyance of their home government's preferences to their host government is one crucial role for the diplomat (Lindsey, 2017), I focus on two other important roles: diplomats as collectors of information, and diplomats as policy advocates within their own governments.
 In brief, I argue that time- and resource-constrained diplomats-tasked with staying abreast of on-the-ground political, economic, and social developments in their host states-typically receive much of their information from host state organizations that can be thought of as interest groups.
-Interest groups communicate private information about issues that, if addressed, would disproportionately benefit their members; diplomats are better able to address issues on which they have better information, making it relatively more rewarding to work on these issues relative to others.
-These views translate to action in two ways: first, diplomats often have autonomy to pursue specific policies of their own choosing, provided that they advance one of their government's broad policy goals.
+Interest groups communicate private information about issues that, if addressed, would disproportionately benefit their members; diplomats who receive more of their information from an interest group will be more likely to view that group's issues as important.
+These views translate to action in two ways: first, diplomats often have autonomy to pursue specific policies of their own choosing under broad mandates.
 Second, diplomats can advocate upwards, petitioning foreign ministers and leaders to take specific actions in the bilateral relationship.

-2.1 Informational Lobbying
+3.1 Informational Lobbying

 According to former U.S. Secretary of State George P. Schultz, "...[G]ood diplomacy relies on accurate information that is relevant.
 The job of sifting out what is critical is crucial.
 So is the process of analysis of what the information means...
 The person on the spot, respected and well-connected, comfortable linguistically, can make essential contributions."
-Information gathering, both for immediate operational use and for transmission back to the home government, is a constant requirement for diplomats; U.S. diplomats alone send 10,000 communiqués (or "cables") to Washington each day.
-Further, as Schultz's quote indicates, collecting intelligence requires developing connections with local informants.
+12 Information gathering, both for immediate operational use and for transmission back to the home government, is a constant requirement for diplomats; U.S. diplomats alone send 10,000 communiqués (or "cables") to Washington each day.
+13 Further, as Schultz's quote indicates, collecting intelligence requires developing connections with local informants.